mcv-m6-video/mcv-c6-2025-team3/W2/README.md

 Run the following command based on the task that you want to execute: `python main.py --task number_of_task_choosed`

-There are 4 tasks that can be runned:
+There are 6 tasks that can be run:

 `--task 1`: Task 1.1: Object detection off-the-shelf